 The following Employment Tax guidance note Produced by Tolley in association with Vince Ashall provides comprehensive and up to date tax information covering:

-There is a new legislative framework in place to allow for voluntary payrolling of Benefits in Kind (BIKs), available for tax years 2016/17 onwards.
+A legislative framework was put in place to allow for voluntary payrolling of Benefits in Kind (BIKs), from tax years 2016/17 onwards.

-As the system is voluntary, employers can choose whether they wish to payroll benefits in kind and also which of the benefits they provide are to be payrolled.
+Employers can choose whether they wish to payroll BIKs and also which of the benefits they provide are to be payrolled.
 Payrolled BIKs do not need to be reported on Form P11D at year end.
 Before deciding whether to payroll or not, employers should ensure that their payroll software has the facility to deal with payrolling.
-Not all payroll software was initially amended to cater for the payrolling of BIKs from 2016/17.
-Indeed, HMRC’s own payroll software (Basic PAYE Tools (BPT)) did not support payrolling until the 2017/18 tax year.
+Not all payroll software caters for the payrolling of BIKs from 2016/17.
+Indeed, HMRC’s own payroll software (Basic PAYE Tools (BPT)) did not support payrolling in the first relevant tax year.